DOAGenesys/AuthenticatedWM-GInsurance-GPE/README.md

    - Contains the main structure of the web application.
    - Imports and initializes both Google authentication and Genesys Cloud services.

-### Data Flow and Security

-1. User credentials are sent directly to Google and never pass through your server.
-2. The authorization code is sent from Google to your frontend application.
-3. Your frontend exchanges this code for tokens with Google.
-4. The ID token is used to authenticate with Genesys Cloud Web messaging.
-5. All communications use HTTPS to ensure data security in transit.
-6. Tokens are stored in the browser's localStorage, which should be used cautiously and cleared on logout.

 ## Testing Steps